codifyne-dev/listing-app/README.md

 ## Usage

-1. **Configure Flavors**: Click the settings icon to open the configuration modal
+1. **Configure Items**: Click the settings icon to open the configuration modal
-   - Enter your brands and flavors in the text box
+   - Replace the placeholder with your items in the text box
-   - Format: Brand name on first line, followed by flavor names (one per line)
+   - Format: Title name on first line, followed by item names (one per line)
-   - Separate brands with blank lines
+   - Separate titles with blank lines
-   - Click "Import Flavors" to apply your configuration
+   - Click "Import Items" to apply your configuration
-2. **Browse Flavors**: Use the left panel to browse all available flavors
+2. **Browse Items**: Use the left panel to browse all available items
-3. **Add Flavors**: Click the `+` button next to any flavor to add it to your list
+3. **Add Items**: Click the `+` button next to any item to add it to your list
-4. **Remove Flavors**: Click the `-` button to remove flavors from your list
+4. **Remove Items**: Click the `-` button to remove items from your list
-5. **Sort Options**: Use the A-Z / Z-A buttons to change sorting order
+5. **Sort Options**: Use the Sort button to alphabetically sort items within each title
-6. **Copy List**: Click "Copy List" to copy your selected flavors to clipboard
+6. **Copy List**: Click "Copy List" to copy your selected items to clipboard
 7. **Clear All**: Use "Clear All" to start over

 ## Output Format

-- Single items: `Flavor Name`
+- Single items: `Item Name`
-- Multiple items: `# Flavor Name`
+- Multiple items: `# Item Name`

 ## Technology Stack